kpeeters/cadabra2/README.rst

 installed in the appropriate place.
 Make sure 'latex' works from the terminal in which you will build Cadabra.

-From 6-Feb-2018 you should be able to build against an Anaconda Python installation (in case you prefer Anaconda over the Homebrew Python).
-If you encounter trouble with this, please let me know.
+You can build against an Anaconda Python installation (in case you prefer Anaconda over the Homebrew Python); cmake will automaticaly pick this up if available.

 You need to clone the cadabra2 git repository (if you download the .zip file you will not have all data necessary to build).
 So do::